 divorce symbol

 Getting divorced is an incredibly difficult process for couples who had previously promised to spend the rest of their lives together.
 The emotional and financial toll it takes on families can be devastating, at least temporarily.
 When children are involved, the process is even more complicated.
-Fortunately, there are a lot of ways parents can help kids cope with divorce.
+The number of families that split up is on the rise due to a variety of factors that put pressure on marriages, sometimes impossible to overcome.
+Here are some eye-opening statistics about divorce that shed some light on how and why these unions often fail.
+Some of these divorce facts can be red flags from the start of the marriage and others are interesting but less obvious connections based on aggregates of data on divorce.

 divorce family